Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 Our Kentucky medical malpractice lawyers can determine the strength of your case in a free and personal consultation.

-What is preeclampsia and eclampsia?
+What is Preeclampsia and Eclampsia?

 Preeclampsia and eclampsia are serious conditions a mother can develop during and post-pregnancy.
 This is a condition that affects women who are 20 weeks or more pregnant, characterized by a sharp rise in blood pressure in mothers who did not previously exhibit blood pressure complications.
 It can last throughout the pregnancy and up to six weeks after birth.

 Factors that can put women at greater risk of developing preeclampsia include obesity and being 40 years of age or older.
-When blood pressure rises, it can affect the liver, kidneys and other organs.
+When blood pressure rises, it can affect the liver, kidneys, and other organs.
 Left untreated, preeclampsia can have serious and sometimes fatal consequences.

 Many maternal deaths caused by preeclampsia can be prevented if doctors adhere to acceptable standards of care, including:

-• Ordering tests to monitor proteinuria, hypertension and blood platelets
+• Ordering tests to monitor proteinuria, hypertension, and blood platelets

-• Tracking symptoms associated with preeclampsia, such as swelling of the extremities, headaches, reduced urine and vision problems
+• Tracking symptoms associated with preeclampsia, such as swelling of the extremities, headaches, reduced urine, and vision problems

-• Monitoring the mother’s blood pressure throughout the pregnancy, delivery and postpartum period
+• Monitoring the mother’s blood pressure throughout the pregnancy, delivery, and postpartum period

 • Identifying the risk factors of developing preeclampsia